FuelLabs/fuel-core/fuel-relayer/README.md

 # Relayer

-Functionalities expected from Relayer:
+The Relayer connects Fuel to the DA (data availability) layer contract.

-* Bridge:
+The primary functionality is to track the finality of blocks in the DA layer and download all log messages for blocks that are considered final.
-  * Receive message
+Messages are then made available to fuel via the database.

 ## Validity, finality and synchronization

-With Ethereum's The Merge coming in few months we are gaining finality of blocks in ethereum after two epochs, epoch contains 32 slots, slot takes 12s so epoch is around 6,4min and two epochs are 12.8min, so after 13min we are sure that our deposits will not be reverted by some big reorganization.
-So we are okay to say that everything older then ~100blocks are finalized.
+Ethereum blocks are considered final after two epochs.
+Each epoch contains 32 slots.
+A slot takes 12s so epoch is around 6.4min and two epochs will take 12.8min.
+After 13min we are sure that our deposits will not be reverted by some big reorganization.
+So we are okay to say that everything older then ~100blocks is finalized.

 Second finality that we have is related to fuel block attestation time limit, how long are we going to wait until challenge comes.
 It should be at least longer than ethereum finality.
 Not relevant for first version.